mandober/debrief.haskell/hs.GLOSSARY.md

 ## Common subexpression elimination
 Common Subexpression Elimination (CSE) is a compiler optimization.
 In GHC, it is controlled with the flag `-f-cse` (on by default).
 The compiler flag `-fno-cse` prevents common subexpression elimination being performed on the module (e.g. CSE may combine side effects, induced by a common subexpression, that were meant to be separate).

+## Concrete data type
+A concrete data type is an opposite of an abstract data type.
+It is a specialized solution-oriented data type that represents a well-defined single solution domain concept.
+A concrete data type is rarely reusable beyond its original use, but can be embedded or composed with other data types to form larger data types.
+Concrete data types can be introduced with the `data` construct (without parameters), or by specializing a parametrized data type to a specific situation.
+For example, `Maybe Integer`, `Bool`, `[(String,String)]` and `Tree String` are concrete data types.

 ## Constraint synonym
 In Haskell, a technique for turning a type synonym of CONSTRAINTs into something partially-applicable.
 Performed by making a new typeclass with a superclass constraint of the synonym, and giving instances of it for free given the superclass constraint.
 For example, class c a => Trick a and instance c a => Trick a.

 ## Constraint trick
 In Haskell, the transformation of a multiparameter typeclass instance from instance Foo Int b to instance (a ∼ Int) => Foo a b.
 Useful for improving type inference when working with MPTCs.

+## Constructive type theory
+Haskell is said to be based on Constructive Type Theory (CTT).

-## continuation-passing style
+## Continuation-passing style
 CPS is the technique of taking (and subsequently calling) a callback, rather than directly returning a value.

-## contravariance
+## Contravariance
-a type T a is contravariant with respect to a if it can lift a function a -> b into a function T b -> T a.
+A type T a is contravariant with respect to a if it can lift a function a -> b into a function T b -> T a.

-## covariance
+## Covariance
-a type T a is covariant with respect to a if it can lift a function a -> b into a function T a -> T b.
+A type T a is covariant with respect to a if it can lift a function a -> b into a function T a -> T b.
 Another name for a Functor.

 ## Constraint
 A constraint is a relation between variables which limits the values these variables can take simultaneously.
 Constraints are the conditions (predicates) that restrict the types a type variable can be instantiated to.
 A comma in a list of constraints is playing the role of conjunction: each constraints is satisfied by some subset of types, and a variable can only be instantiated to a type belonging to the intersection of these subsets.
 If the constraints cannot be satisfied, the instantation of the variable fails.